PNH - Paroxysmal Nocturnal Hemoglobinuria

 Because PNH patients may receive many transfusions, it is recommended that they receive blood that is filtered and irradiated.
 Filtering removes leukocytes that might otherwise cause allergic reactions.
 Irradiating inactivates lymphocytes to avoid a buildup of antibodies that could prevent future transfusions from being effective.
 Filtered blood is also called leukocyte-reduced or leukocyte-depleted.
 Many patients also believe that patients who receive frequent transfusions should receive fresh (very recently donated) blood because it might sustain them longer; this topic is a subject of debate.

 When PNH patients need red blood cell transfusions, there are special guidelines for blood type matching:

-- Patients who need blood because of accidents, surgery, or most diseases other than PNH can receive a red blood cell transfusion from any combatible blood type.
-For example, a patient with the AB blood type can receive blood from an O, A, B, or AB donor.
+- People who need blood because of accidents, surgery, or most diseases other than PNH can receive a red blood cell transfusion from any compatible blood type.
+For example, someone with the AB blood type can receive blood from an O, A, B, or AB donor.

 - PNH patients should receive red blood transfusions from blood donors who have exactly the same blood type, if possible.
 For example, a PNH patient with the AB blood type should receive blood from an AB donor, if available.

 Production of blood cells can be increased by the following treatments.
 A proportion of the newly made red blood cells is likely to be lost due to hemolysis, so PNH symptoms will still be apparent even as red blood cell production increases.
 The proteins or hormones called growth factors are normal body products that stimulate the production of blood cells.